guettli/passive-protocol-of-thoughts/README.md

 Sometime I feel [Ambivalence](https://en.wikipedia.org/wiki/Ambivalence).
 This method helps me to achieve a mentally clear and emotionally calm and stable state.

-Instead of doing it once a week four two hours, I think it is better to do it daily for ten minutes.
+Instead of doing it once a week for two hours, I think it is better to do it daily for ten minutes.

 It is likely that you get a thought like "Oh, I forget xyz.
 I need to this now".
 Then please keep on sitting.
 Just highlight this note somehow.
 This way you can do this important thing after the passive protocol of thoughts is finished.